 Specifically included programs that affect the calculation of non-deferrable expenses are Canada emergency wage subsidy, 10% wage subsidy, rent assistance, regional relief, recovery fund, northern business relief fund, Fish harvest grant, Futurepreneur Canada, indigenous businesses relief, and IRAP subsidy program.

 If you are not sure which expenses to include or how to calculate your non-deferrable expenses, please contact your professional corporate tax accountant.

 How Long is the Process?

 CEBA website says it takes 10-15 business days once all the supporting documents are submitted.

-If you need assistance with completion of requirements for different relief programs such as updating your corporate income tax filings, calculation for non-deferrable expenses or any other tax and accounting matters, please contact us.
-However, due to limitation of resources and higher volume of inquiries, we provide assistance related to CEBA questions to our existing or new clients only.
+If you need assistance with the completion of requirements for different relief programs such as updating your corporate income tax filings, the calculation for non-deferrable expenses or any other tax and accounting matters, please contact us.
+However, due to the limitation of resources and a higher volume of inquiries, we provide assistance related to CEBA questions to our existing or new clients only.